keptn/lifecycle-toolkit/docs/content/en/docs/reference/crd-reference/taskdefinition.md

       [Container](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#Container)
       spec documentation.

-## Synopsis for pre-defined containers
+## Synopsis for predefined containers

-The pre-defined containers allow you to easily define a task using either Deno or Python syntax.
+The predefined containers allow you to easily define a task using either Deno or Python syntax.
 You do not need to specify the image, volumes, and so forth.
 Instead, just provide either a Deno or Python script